zapier/visual-builder/docs/_docs/auth.md

 Custom code for connection labels is best used for:

 - Using code to manipulate data from an auth or test call before using it in a connection label, such as to format a number or date
-- Logging additional data to the authentication log
+- Logging additional data
 - Making a new API call to access data to use in the connection label

-Click the _Edit Code_ button to switch to code mode.
-If the code mode is visible, Zapier will only use the code to create your connection label, and will ignore any existing text in the connection label field.
+Click the _Edit Code_ button to switch to [Code Mode](./faq#how-does-code-mode-work).
+If the Code Mode is active, Zapier will only use the code to create your connection label, and will ignore any text that was in the _Connection Label_ field in the regular string mode.

-If you want to switch back to the regular field, click the _Delete Code_ button to delete your custom connection label code and revert to using the text entered in the connection label field.
+If you want to switch back to the regular field, click the _Delete Code_ button to delete your custom connection label code and revert to using the text entered in the _Connection Label_ field.

-Use JavaScript to customize your connection label.
 When writing code for the connection label, fields are not pulled up to the top level - you must use `bundle.authData` for auth input fields, or `bundle.inputData` for fields returned from the test API request.
 For example, your code might look like this:

 ```
 return `bundle.authData.username`;
 ```

-This is equivalent to using {% raw %}`{{username}}` in the regular string mode.
+This is equivalent to using {% raw %}`{{username}}`{% endraw %} in the regular string mode.

-You can also add custom data to Zapier's console log with the `z.console.log` function to assist testing and monitoring your app authentication.
+You can also add custom data to Zapier's console log with the `z.console.log` function to assist with testing and monitoring your app authentication.

 <a id="test"></a>
 ## How to Test Authentication